kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/cache.md

 ---
-description: "Explains Kora cache module, cache annotations, Caffeine and Redis cache backends, cache key mapping, telemetry, invalidation, and async cache signatures.
-Use when working with @Cache, @Cacheable, @CachePut, @CacheInvalidate, CaffeineCacheModule, RedisCacheModule, CacheKeyMapper, LoadableCache."
+description: "Explains Kora cache module, cache annotations, Caffeine and Redis cache backends, cache key mapping, telemetry, invalidation, execution modes and supported method signatures.
+Use when working with @Cache, @Cacheable, @CachePut, @CacheInvalidate, @CacheInvalidateAll, @CacheMode, CaffeineCacheModule, LettuceRedisCacheModule, CacheKeyMapper, LoadableCache."
 agent:
-  use_when: "Use this file for Kora docs or implementation questions about Kora cache module, cache annotations, Caffeine and Redis cache backends, cache key mapping, telemetry, invalidation, and async cache signatures; key triggers include @Cache, @Cacheable, @CachePut, @CacheInvalidate, CaffeineCacheModule, RedisCacheModule, CacheKeyMapper, LoadableCache."
+  use_when: "Use this file for Kora docs or implementation questions about Kora cache module, cache annotations, Caffeine and Redis cache backends, cache key mapping, telemetry, invalidation, execution modes and supported method signatures; key triggers include @Cache, @Cacheable, @CachePut, @CacheInvalidate, @CacheInvalidateAll, CacheMode, CaffeineCacheModule, LettuceRedisCacheModule, RedisCacheClient, CacheKeyMapper, LoadableCache."
 ---

 The module provides typed caches for storing computation results and reusable data, so expensive operations do not have to run on every access.
 A cache can be used declaratively through method annotations or imperatively through an injected interface, with local `Caffeine` and external `Redis` available as storage backends.
 Local `Caffeine` is useful for fast in-process storage, while `Redis` is suitable for a shared cache used by several application instances.

+The whole cache contract is synchronous: `Cache<K, V>` returns values directly, and cache aspects are applied to synchronous methods.

 For a step-by-step walkthrough before the reference details, see [Cache](../guides/cache.md) and [Multi-Level Cache](../guides/cache-multi-level.md).